An Efficient Representation for Filtrations of Simplicial Complexes

 \subsubsection{Robustness in Modification}

 We now demonstrate the robustness of CSD, i.e., its ability to perform queries \emph{correctly} and \emph{efficiently} even when it might have stored redundant data such as simplices which are not critical or multiple copies of the same simplex with different filtration values.
 Consider modifying the filtration value of some simplex $\sigma\in K$ from $f(\sigma)$ to $s_{\sigma}(<f(\sigma))$.
 In the case of ST, we will have to modify the filtration value inside the node containing $\sigma$ and additionally check (and modify if needed) its faces in decreasing order of dimension.
 This requires time $\Theta(2^{d_\sigma}d_\sigma(\log n+\log t))$.
-However, in the case of CSD, we can perform a lazy insertion of $\sigma$ into CSD in time $\mathcal{O}(d_\sigma\log \Psi)$, and the data structure is robust to such an insertion.
-This is because, all the operations can be performed correctly and with the same\footnote{up to constant additive factors in the worst case.} efficiency after the lazy insertion (even if some previously critical simplices need to be removed due to the lazy insertion of $\sigma$).
+However, in the case of CSD, we can lazy insert $\sigma$ into CSD in time $\mathcal{O}(d_\sigma\log \Psi)$, and the data structure is robust to such an insertion.
+This is because, all the operations can be performed correctly and with the same efficiency {up to constant additive factors in the worst case} after a lazy insertion.
+This is even true if some previously critical simplices need to be removed due to the lazy insertion of $\sigma$.
 For instance, consider the $\texttt{is\_critical}$ query on some simplex $\tau$.
 If $\tau$ was a face of $\sigma$ before modifying $f(\sigma)$ then, the \emph{minimal} filtration value of the nodes in $A_{\tau}$ correctly gives the filtration value of $\tau$ as $s_\sigma$ will now be one of the entries in $A_\tau$.